denskiz/emaily/readme.md

 In production there is no proxy and a request to api/current_user goes directly to server

-environment variables in React we have two files in src folder .env.development and .env.production REACT_APP_STRIPE_KEY=pk_test_wd6JOemZHTRKYwKJiobuPppm

 The express server just serves json
 There are 3 endpoints: